wasmerio/sonde-rs/README.md

 `sonde` is a library to compile USDT probes into a Rust library, and to generate a friendly Rust idiomatic API around it.

-[Userland Statically Defined Tracing][usdt] (USDT for short) probes is a technique inherited from [DTrace] (see [OpenDtrace] to learn more).
-It allows user to defined statically tracing probes in their own application; while they are traditionally declared in the kernel.
+[Userland Statically Defined Tracing][usdt] probes (USDT for short) is a technique inherited from [DTrace] (see [OpenDtrace] to learn more).
+It allows user to define statically tracing probes in their own application; while they are traditionally declared in the kernel.

 USDT probes can be naturally consumed with DTrace, but also with [eBPF] (`bcc`, `bpftrace`…).